Khirbet Humsa al-Fawqa: History

 In 1972, Israel declared the area to be a live-fire zone, according to court filings.
 In 2005, Khirbet Humsa al-Fawqa was reported as having been completely evacuated since 2002 as it was considered a heavy training ground for militants.
 On 5 November 2020, Israeli bulldozers demolished most of the village and forced 73 of its Palestinian residents, including 41 children to leave in what was the largest demolition in years.
 Palestinian Prime Minister Mohammad Shtayyeh accused Israel of timing the demolition for election day in the United States, when the world was distracted.
 The residents returned soon after.
 The demolition was condemned by the European Union and the United Nations.
 On 4 February 2021, Israel razed for the second time because of what it claimed was an illegal settlement next to a military firing range.
 The Israeli rights group B'Tselem called the demolition "unusually broad", accusing Israel of seeking "to forcibly transfer Palestinian communities in order to take over their land."
 On 7 July 2021, it was demolished by Israel again for at least the third time.
+In March 2026, a group of more than 20 settlers allegedly attacked the village, zip-tying and beating the residents and stealing their sheep and other goods.
+One settler was accused of committing sexual assault by cutting off a man's clothes and zip-tying his penis.